rackerlabs/rackspace-how-to/content/cloud-servers/rackspace-cloud-essentials-centos-configuring-a-user-in-vsftpd.md

         AllowTcpForwarding no
         ForceCommand internal-sftp

-Change the following directories access to
+Change access for the the following directories to root:root:

+    /var
+    /var/www
+    /var/www/vhosts
+    /var/www/vhosts/domain.com

+Restart the sshd:

+    service sshd restart

+Test the restrictions.
+Attempt to log in to the server via SFTP with the user test.

+    Authentication log:
+    Using username "test".

+A successful test will return an `Authentication failed` message.

 ### Next steps